 Their winemaker since day one has been Bill Ballentine; Bill is a third generation Napa winemaker who learned the art of winemaking from his grandparents.
 Today Bill specializes in winemaking for premium very limited producers including one of our favorite wines in the valley, William Cole.

 Their first vintage was released in 2003 with the 2004 and more so the 2005 vintage reflecting their own vineyard management practices.
-When you try their wine, the differences you will notice are based on the vintage.
-The style of their wines strikes a nice middle ground between wines with huge structure that need laying down for a number of years before being palatable and those wines that are ready to drink young.
+When one tries their wines, the noticeable differences are based on vintage and not winemaker manipulation.
+The style of their wines strikes a nice middle ground between wines with robust structure that need laying down for a number of years before being palatable and wines that are ready to drink young.
 Their wines have great natural acidity, as well as structure and they will only continue to evolve new complexities in the bottle.
-Their wines appeal to a variety of tastes; both men and women.
+Balanced wines, such as these will appeal to a variety of tastes.

 A typical year will see a production of merely several hundred cases.
 We tried a vertical from 2003 through 2005.
 While still young wines, additional bottle age treats their wines well; they only become smoother and more complex.
 There are no hard edges in Tom Scott’s wines.